numerai/numerai-cli/docs/aws_setup_guide.md

 Numerai CLI will create several resources in your AWS account to deploy your model.
 Follow the steps below to configure your AWS account for use with the Numerai CLI.

+If upgrading from numerai-cli 0.x, please review [Upgrading from numerai-cli v0.x](#upgrading-from-numerai-cli-v0x).

 1. Create an [Amazon Web Services (AWS) Account](https://portal.aws.amazon.com/billing/signup)
 2. Make sure you are signed in to the [AWS Console](console.aws.amazon.com)
 3. Set up [AWS Billing](https://console.aws.amazon.com/billing/home?#/paymentmethods)